joshpanebianco-io/quiz-forge/README.md

 # 🧠 QuizForge

 **QuizForge** is a very simple lightweight web-based application that allows users to upload, take, and manage multiple-choice quizzes.
-It supports JSON-based quiz uploads and AI model prompts, automatic scoring, and question-by-question navigation with immediate results.
+It supports JSON file uploads and AI model prompts to generate quizzes, automatic scoring, and question-by-question navigation with immediate results.

 > ⚠️ **Note**: Not production/hosted.
 Simple tool I made to help myself study for certification exams.